Five Ways Your Competitor Is Using Instant Messaging Options to Improve Their Customer Success

 Let’s understand it with the example:

-We have two companies specialized in “connecting people in the world.”
+We have two companies specializing in “connecting people in the world.”

-The first company is older, and it already has some relatively big customer base.
+The first company is older and already has a relatively big customer base.
 The second one is new but promising and more attractive.

-The second company had more features, and it was entertaining, while the first company wasn’t.
+The second company had more features and was entertaining, while the first company wasn’t.

 They empowered people to connect and to make relationships.

-Later, the second company got funding and created a monopoly over the market.
+Later, the second company got funding and monopolized the market.

-You probably know about which companies I’m talking about – they are MySpace and Facebook.
+You probably know which companies I’m talking about – they are MySpace and Facebook.

-So, a competitive advantage is anything which can help you to outmaneuver your competition.
+So, a competitive advantage is anything that can help you to outmaneuver your competition.
 It can be price, unique value proposition, better product, better communication, or better marketing and sales.

 In the case of Facebook – It was a better story.
 A story that empowered people to take action.